katcipis/sophia/notes/go.md

-explicit on what went wrong, the interface indirection allows Go runtime to validate this better, but as mentioned before the variable with the type \*MyType satisfies the interface but it can call all the methods because it is nil.
+explicit on what went wrong, the interface indirection allows Go runtime to validate this better, but as mentioned before the variable with the type \*MyType satisfies the interface but it can't call all the methods because it is nil.

 A variable with type MyType would be able to call it, but trying to build the code: